Taiwan News

 Taiwan News, Staff Writer

-TAIPEI (Taiwan News) – As new rules regarding the confiscation of funds in criminal cases came into force Friday, prosecutors announced they wanted to gain control over NT$30 billion (US$969 million) from late arms trader Andrew Wang and NT$82 million (US$2.5 million) from former Ting Hsin International head Wei Ying-chung.
+TAIPEI (Taiwan News) – As new rules regarding the confiscation of funds in criminal cases 6766185came into force Friday, prosecutors announced they wanted to gain control over NT$30 billion (US$969 million) from late arms trader Andrew Wang and NT$82 million (US$2.5 million) from former Ting Hsin International head Wei Ying-chung.

 The two cases were completely unrelated, but separate prosecutors saw the introduction of the new legislative measures as the sign to act in two high-profile cases, reports said.